Short answers to common questions.

 await router.report(true);

-No. Kalibr sees: which model was called, token counts, cost, latency, and success/failure.
+No. Kalibr sees: which model was called, usage metrics (tokens, audio duration, image count), cost, latency, and success/failure.
 Your actual prompts and responses go directly to the LLM provider.

 router = Router(